Register for Free edWebinars Below

-Join this edWebinar to explore what babies, toddlers and twos are accomplishing during each age and stage, and how targeted interaction and play can foster development along the way.
+In this edWebinar, explore what babies, toddlers and twos are accomplishing during each age and stage, and how targeted interaction and play can foster development along the way.

-During this live, interactive event, Sally Goldberg, Ph.D. will present how to:
+In this event, Sally Goldberg, Ph.D. shows how to:

 - Describe what a child is like from these five points of view: cognitive, motor, social, language and self-esteem